Crissal1995/automsr/README.md

 ### Configuration
 All configuration parameters are listed below in more detail.
 However, there are a few points worth noting, namely:
-1. `automsr/email`: Email (or list of emails, comma separated) where to receive the status execution of AutoMSR.
+1. `email/recipient`: Email (or comma separated list of emails) where to receive the status execution of AutoMSR.
 2. `selenium/headless`: Displays (`false`) or not (`true`) the Chrome window during execution.
 It has been empirically proven that a `false`